 Not one of us is perfect, but we can’t get better if we aren’t honest with ourselves and others and willing to work on getting better.
 Together, we can be better, do better, and serve better, which brings us to our last “who we are” value in this post.

 Every person here at Spark Marketer and every client we partner with should feel that support and know that we’re really in this together.
-From sending cards to clients who are dealing with the loss of a pet or loved one or healing after an illness, to helping with the vet bills of an employee or going in together on Wrestlemania tickets for a diehard fan, we strive to cultivate a real sense of a community and communicate the message that whatever we do, we do it together.
+From sending cards to clients who are dealing with the loss of a pet or loved one, to helping with the vet bills of an employee or going in together on Wrestlemania tickets for a diehard fan (Alex, our graphic designer), we strive to cultivate a real sense of community and communicate the message that whatever we do, we do it together.

 Hope you enjoyed this little glimpse into who we are.
-Stay tuned for the next segment, Values, Part II: What We Do!
+Check out the next segment, Values, Part II: What We Do!